pjungwir/pgcon-2023-talk-exec-phase/slides.md

 - So what are these TupleTableSlots anyway?
 - If you're working in the executor you'll probably need to use one.
 - I couldn't find any talk or article talking about these things.
   - Fortunately the Postgres source has great comments, and most directories have a README.
 - Of course a tuple is more-or-less a row.
 - A "tuple table" is how the executor deals with processing tuples.
   - It's a table like the Range Table is a table: a list of structs.
+    - You have Target(List)Entry, RangeTblEntry, and TupleTableSlot: all the same pattern.
   - Each tuple is kept in a TupleTableSlot.
   - Guess what?
 This is a node too (highlight)!
-Lots of the execState nodes have these as members.
+Lots of the exec nodes have these as members.

 - You can see we've got a list of `Datum`s and null flags (highlight).
   - Every other intro to Postgres talks about Datums, so I've kind of shied away from giving you lots of details here.
   - But basically a Datum is a single value: maybe from a column, or an evaluated expression, or whatever.
     - If you write your own C functions you get Datums in and send a Datum out.
+    - It's 64 bits wide, or maybe 32: basically a pointer size.
     - It doesn't tell you what type of data it's holding.
   - Then there are functions and macros to convert them to/from concrete types, e.g. `DatumGetInt64` or `Int64GetDatum`.
     - If the type is something small enough to be pass-by-value, this should be just a cast.